-No. Adding honey to this nectar recipe will not help and can actually be dangerous to hummingbirds.
+No. Adding honey to this nectar recipe will not help and can be dangerous to hummingbirds.
 This is because when honey mixes with water, it ferments rapidly, which spoils the nectar and creates an environment that lets bacteria and fungus thrive.

-Have you ever observed or heard about a hummingbird raiding a honey bee nest?
+Have you ever heard about a hummingbird raiding a honey bee nest?
 Honeybees are not even native to North America, so at no point in history did hummingbirds evolve to eat honey or have access to the stuff except for the last few hundred years.

-Just stick to the simple nectar recipe that calls for 1 part white sugar and 4 parts water.
+Just stick to the simple nectar recipe for 1 part white sugar and 4 parts water.
 It’s human nature to try and improve everything, but this is an example where more intervention harms hummingbirds.